After Treating 4,000 Patients With Neck Pain, This Physical Therapist Finally Discovered Why Her Own Pain Wouldn't Go Away

 He already had the page open.
 We ordered a set of two that night.
 One for each of us.

-David had already unzipped it on the kitchen table before I got home from work.
+David had already unzipped one on the kitchen table before I got home from work.

 I pressed my hand into it.
 The surface molded around my palm, firming up where I pressed deepest.
 I released.
 It rebounded instantly.
 No slow memory-foam creep.
 Just immediate.